Written by Lisa Pantling – Professional Declutterer and Organiser

 - Clutter in the bedroom can affect the quality of your sleep and ability to really ‘switch off’

-- High levels of paper clutter can post an increased fire risk
+- High levels of paper clutter can pose an increased fire risk

 - Piles of stuff on the floor can increase the risk of trips and falls